We Aggregated 458,500+ Surveillance Records Across 183 Countries

 351,705 are CCTV cameras.
 Fixed, dome, and pan-tilt-zoom installations in public and private spaces.

 50,500 are speed cameras.
-Automated enforcement across 20 countries.
+Automated enforcement across 20+ countries.
 France alone has more speed cameras than most countries have total surveillance points.

 9,125 are ALPR readers.
 Automatic license plate readers that log every vehicle that passes.
 In the US, Flock Safety alone operates 80,000+ cameras across 49 states, scanning 20 billion plates per month.
-The UK has 1,226 ANPR cameras mapped.
+The UK has 1,226 ANPR cameras represented.

 The rest includes facial recognition systems, gunshot detection microphones, body cameras, drones, cell-site simulators, and red light cameras.